gher-uliege/DIVAnd.py/README.md

 ## Testing

-You are advised to try one one of these examples in the directory `examples`:
+You are advised to try one of these examples in the directory `examples`:

 * `divand_argo.py`
 * `divand_small.py`